The OMAC Project: Overview

-Series plot summary
+The OMACs are guided by the satellite Brother Eye, as in the original version.
+Brother Eye is depicted as an artificially intelligent satellite built by Batman to observe the members of the Justice League.
+Lord takes command of Brother Eye and uses it and the OMACs to stalk and attack the world's superheroes and supervillains, with the avowed goal of reasserting humanity's control over the world.

+Plot

-Blue Beetle is dead, Booster Gold is in the hospital, and the Checkmate organization, led by Maxwell Lord, continues its mysterious operations against DC's superheroes.
+Blue Beetle (Ted Kord) is dead, Booster Gold is in the hospital, and the Checkmate organization, led by Maxwell Lord, continues its operations against DC's superheroes.
 Booster Gold wakes up and, after learning of Ted Kord's disappearance, decides to investigate with the help of Wonder Woman.

 OMACs (Observational Meta-human Activity Constructs) have been spotted all over the world and have managed to kill several metahumans.
 Batman and Wonder Woman investigate the OMACs while Booster, after meeting Guy Gardner in space, decides that he would rather investigate Ted Kord's disappearance with other former members of the Justice League International.

-Interwoven through this plot are scenes detailing the power struggle within the Checkmate organization itself.
-Checkmate is led by the White Queen, White King, Black Queen and Black King, each of whom have Knights of corresponding color.
+Interwoven through this plot are scenes detailing the power struggle within Checkmate.
+Checkmate is led by the White Queen, White King, Black Queen, and Black King, each of whom have Knights of corresponding color.
 Through his machinations, Black King Maxwell Lord becomes the only leader of the organization, despite being double-crossed by one of his own Knights, Sasha Bordeaux.

-Lord is then killed by Wonder Woman (in the pages of Wonder Woman #219) to prevent him from continuing to direct the actions of a mind-controlled Superman.
-Brother Eye, the artificial intelligence directing the OMAC drones, initiates a protocol specifically designed to be used in the event of Lord's death and OMAC drones worldwide begin to wreak havoc and destruction.
+Wonder Woman kills Lord to prevent him from continuing to direct the actions of a mind-controlled Superman.
+Brother Eye initiates a protocol specifically designed to be used in the event of Lord's death and OMAC drones worldwide begin to wreak havoc.

 Sasha herself is transformed into an OMAC-like being, powered by nanotechnology.
-Rocket Red #4, a former member of the Justice League Europe, sacrifices himself in order to destroy several drones and save the lives of his friends.

-Batman and Sasha then work with the remnants of Checkmate and other government organizations to lure the majority of OMACs to the Sahara Desert.
-There, as OMACs gather to attack a large number of gathered heroes, Batman activates an EMP device that disables all of the OMACs, allowing their human hosts to be freed.
-The Brother Eye satellite however is still hidden and has about 200,000 OMAC's still under its control.
+She and Batman work to lure most of the OMACs to the Sahara Desert.
+There, Batman activates an EMP device that disables all of the OMACs, freeing their hosts.
+The Brother Eye satellite is still hidden and has about 200,000 OMACs under its control.
+It turns the world against Wonder Woman and the Amazons by broadcasting Lord's murder with no context given.

-Brother Eye overrides all television screens around the world and broadcasts Wonder Woman's killing of Maxwell Lord.
-People do not understand the circumstances, only that they are watching Wonder Woman murder a recognized Justice League colleague.

-As the series closes, Brother Eye prepares to launch an all-out war against metahumans to protect humanity.
-Batman works furiously to disable his rogue creation, while Wonder Woman and the Amazons of Themyscira face international backlash over Diana's brutal means.
-Brother Eye's campaign against the Amazons leads into Infinite Crisis #1.